Training and Development

 identify opportunities they are particularly interested

 in.
-If an agency concludes that a rotational
+If an agency concludes that an optional short-term

-opportunity to a non-Federal entity is appropriate to
+rotational opportunity to a non-Federal entity is appropriate

-assist you to reach core competencies necessary for conversion
+to assist you to reach core competencies necessary for

-to the targeted position at the end of your fellowship, it is
+conversion to the targeted position at the end of your

-the responsibility of the agency to address potential legal and
+fellowship, it is the responsibility of the agency to address